horsy-ml/horsy-docs/docs/developers/gui-uploading.md

 Seventh option is main executable command.
 If your file is .exe, you can just add executable file name.
 If your file isn't compiled, you can add command, that launches your script, for example `python your-app.py` of `node your-app.js` etc.

 Press upload button.

-If you don't have login in config, you will be asked to login.

-## Logging in
-So, you have an account.

-//TODO